elixir-europe/BioHackathon-projects-2019/projects/12/README.md

 ## Expected outcomes

+ * Bioschemas markup draft for a sample of articles from [Livivo search portal](https://www.livivo.de/) data base
- * Knowledge graph from the existing markup
+ * Knowledge graph from Livivo markup --> We will use differnt approaches/technologies to create the KG
- * Selection of an evaluation case
+ * Selection of an evaluation/proof case
  * Findings regarding the selected evaluation case
  * Beyond the hackathon, the work done here can be used as a proof-of-concept and model for a Bioschemas knowledge graph
  Note: If not crawler available or not usable markup, we will work on a similar project but with different data.